Everything you need to know about Marketo Engage forms

 Global forms are an incredibly useful feature that save valuable time in Marketo.
 Instead of creating a new local form from scratch for every program, you can utilise the same form time and again.

 You may think that this could get confusing, if the same form is used in many different places.
-But that’s where creating a smart list constraint for “referrer contains” comes in, so you can distinguish which specific webpage is using that form.
+But that’s where creating a smart list constraint for “referrer contains” comes in.
+This lets you can distinguish which specific webpage is using that form.
 That way, you know your form fills won’t end up as members of all programs by filling out one form!

 Progressive profiling takes advantage of global forms to collect more information about leads over time.
-There’s no point in asking for the same info over and over again – it’s tedious for your audience and not useful for populating your database.
+There’s no point in asking for the same info over and over again.
+This is tedious for your audience and not useful for populating your database.

-In this way, progressive profiling lets you collect more information to help you build a better profile of your lead and tailor your marketing messages accordingly.
+This lets you collect more information and build a better profile of your lead. tailoring your messages accordingly.
 At the same time your leads have less fields to fill in, so are more likely to convert!

 Use “thank you” pages after a form fill